home-assistant/home-assistant.io/source/components/sensor.command_sensor.markdown

 ### {% linkable_title Use an external script %}

 The example is doing the same as the [aREST sensor](/components/sensor.arest.html) but with an external Python script.
-It should give you an idea about interacting with devices which are exposing a REST API.
+It should give you an idea about interacting with devices which are exposing a RESTful API.

 The one-line script to retrieve a value is shown below.
 Of course would it be possible to use this directly in the `configuration.yaml` file but need extra care about the quotation marks.